Operating Thetan: OT VIII: Truth Revealed

-The revised version is completely redacted from the original and states "This Solo-audited level addresses the primary cause of amnesia on the whole track and lets one see the truth of his own existence.
+According to the Church of Scientology, "This Solo-audited level addresses the primary cause of amnesia on the whole track and lets one see the truth of his own existence.
 This is the first actual OT level and brings about a resurgence of power and native abilities for the being himself.
 This may be done at the Flag Ship Service Organization."

 According to interviews performed by Mike Rinder, Scientologists have described OT VIII as "less than overwhelming".